Box of vintage sterling silver cutlery

 • Napkin Rings: Bend the handles of old spoons or forks to create stylish napkin rings.
 You can leave them as is or add decorative elements like beads or ribbon.

-• Keychains: Attach a small piece of silverware to a keyring to create a one-of-a-kind keychain.
+• Keychains: Attach a small piece of silverware to a key ring to create a one-of-a-kind keychain.
 This can be a practical and decorative way to use old silverware.

 • Drawer Pulls: Replace conventional drawer pulls with vintage solid silver handles.
 Attach the utensils to your drawers and cabinets using screws or adhesive.